 Sample Collection: For each participant in every group, a six-milliliter (6ml) blood sample was collected.
 These samples were then dispensed into plain containers, specifically designated for the subsequent determination of clusterin and uric acid levels.
 To preserve the integrity of the samples until analysis, the serum samples were stored at a temperature of -20°C.

-Methods: HIV Determination Participants underwent screening for HIV infection using both Immunoassay and Immunochromatographic methods.
-Antibodies to HIV-1 and HIV-2 in human plasma were specifically determined using the Abbott Determine™ HIV-1 and HIV-2 kit, which functions as an in-vitro visually read immunoassay (Abbott Japan Co.
-Ltd. Tokyo, Japan).
-Additionally, the HIV-1 and 2 STAT-PAK Assay kit, an Immunochromatographic test for the quantitative detection of antibodies to HIV-1 and HIV-2 in human plasma (CHEMBIO Diagnostic system, Inc, New York, USA), was utilized.
+Methods: HIV Determination Participants were screened for HIV infection by immunochromatographic and immunoassay techniques.
+The Abbott Determine™ HIV-1 and HIV-2 kit, an in-vitro visually read immunoassay (Abbott Japan Co.
+Ltd. Tokyo, Japan), was especially used to identify antibodies to HIV-1 and HIV-2 in human plasma.
+Furthermore, an immunochromatographic test for the quantitative detection of HIV-1 and HIV-2 antibodies in human plasma (CHEMBIO Diagnostic system, Inc., New York, USA) called the HIV-1 and 2 STAT-PAK Assay kit was used.
 Determination of Malaria: Malaria screening for participants was conducted using the Abbot Malaria Rapid Test kit, as described by Abbot Laboratories.
 This test employs lateral flow immuno-chromatography, a method effective in the diagnosis of malaria, to qualitatively detect plasmodium antigen in human whole blood samples.

 Determination of Serum Clusterin: Serum clusterin levels were determined using an Immnoturbidimetric method with a human clusterin ELISA kit.
 The established reference range for CLU is between 50 and 1600 pmol/L.